davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

     .. image:: images/settings.png
        :width: 80%

   \c.
-In case you want to speciafy different storage pools for different devices provide a list of pools corresponding to device paths, e.g. 'pool1,pool2' and '/dev/sdb,/dev/sdc' will assign /dev/sdb for the pool1 and /dev/sdc for the pool2.
+In case you want to specify different storage pools for different devices provide a list of pools corresponding to device paths, e.g. 'pool1,pool2' and '/dev/sdb,/dev/sdc' will assign /dev/sdb for the pool1 and /dev/sdc for the pool2.

   \d.
 Make disks for ScaleIO SDS devices unallocated.
-This disks will be cleand up and added to SDS-es as storage devices.
+These disks will be cleaned up and added to SDSs as storage devices.
 Note, that because of current Fuel framework limitation it is needed to keep some space for Cinder and Nova roles.

     .. image:: images/devices_compute.png
        :width: 80%